-> The folding iPhone will still first and foremost be an iPhone running iOS.
-Expect feature parity with the other flagship phones of the time, be it the iPhone 12 or the future "iPhone 13."
+The folding iPhone will still, first and foremost, be an iPhone running iOS.
+Expect feature parity with whatever flagship device it launches alongside, be it "iPhone 14" or "iPhone 15."
 It is likely that if Apple releases the "iPhone Fold," not much else will differentiate the product besides the folding gimmick.

-One disadvantage of a folding device is its thickness when closed.
+One disadvantage of a folding device is its thickness.
 No matter how thin the device is when open, it will double its thickness when closed.
 This could lead to issues when trying to fit it in your pocket or bag.

 Earlier rumors indicated Apple developed a foldable similar to the Microsoft Surface Duo.
 Jon Prosser said the device resembled an iPhone 11 on a hinge with two separated displays.
 This rumor hasn't been repeated since it appeared in June 2020.